Parry-Parry/parry-parry.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a 2nd year Phd Candidate in the [School of Computing Science](https://www.gla.ac.uk/schools/computing/) at the [University of Glasgow](https://www.gla.ac.uk/).
 My research interests are broadly in natural language processing and specifically information retrieval.
 My research is focused on inducing control over neural models without post-hoc constraint and how we can incorporate broader features in semantic interactions.
+A relatively up to date CV can be found [here](https://parry-parry.github.io/assets/pdf/cv.pdf).